SayonKiruba/QuestLog/README.md

 # QuestLog Prototype

-* Download and run the program
+* Download the program by cloning the repo and adding into the folder of your choice (or creating a new one).
-* Sign Up to create a user
+* After cloning the repo, click run on the IDE of your choice (ex.
+Visual Studios Code, IntelliJ, Eclipse).
-* Check Admin Box to create admin user
+* Sign In or Sign Up with your credentials.
-* No Database is being used currently
+* Explore the application!